Gianluca-Addis/CampionatiCalcio/README.md

 ##Goals
 The goals of this application are :
-  1.Get informations ,about the championships, from a web site;
+  1. Get informations ,about the championships, from a web site;
-  2.Put informations in a DataBase(mysql);
+  2. Put informations in a DataBase(mysql);
-  3.Use php/html/mysql to create a web site with every information.
+  3. Use php/html/mysql to create a web site with every information.

 #Architecture